 "Joel has an exceptional talent.
 There is not a soul who would not recommend his work.
 Its ability to achieve what was previously possible only photograph is simply staggering.
 His work speaks for itself.
 I suspect that it is capable of anything. "

 Joel Harlow, Johnny Depp's personal makeup artist, created the makeup Johnny wears in "The Lone Ranger," Which comes out in theaters July 3.
 Harlow Also did the makeup for "Alice in Wonderland" and all of the "Pirates of the Caribbean" films.
-EXTRA: How different is the makeup for the characters for "The Lone Ranger" Compared to the other movies you have worked on?
+EXTRA: How different is the makeup for the characters for "The Lone Ranger" Compared to the other movies have you worked on?
 Joel Harlow: The first three films That I did, I was not the guy in charge.
 Even though I put a lot of my heart and soul in Those movies, ultimately this one I really feel I was Able to sort of leave my mark.
 I was Able to create a world away makeup That my team and I could be proud of.
-In this movie, there is every kind of make-up.
+In this movie, there is every kind of makeup.
 Once people see it, they will Realize the depth of the makeup challenge in this movie.

 How was it like working with Johnny Depp?
 Johnny is a dream come true - a fantastic friend and a wonderful human being.
-It's not doing makeup on him, it's us doing makeup together.
+It's not doing makeup on him; it's us doing makeup together.
 We have been very fortunate in that you every makeup we have done together, we have been in sync.
 We both want to see the same thing.
 And that's what we end up making.

 What inspired the makeup for "The Lone Ranger"?
 It's a very unique look.
 I was shooting photos from a carnival in Puerto Rico.
 I saw pictures of a Native American man with a crow flying either behind or attached to His hat His hat.
 While we were in Puerto Rico, I sculptured a couple photos of These, Which went to Disney and the movie ended up being.